OgShadoww/Libc/README.md

-# Cat
+# Uttils in C

-Own implementation of cat program that show the file content
+Own implementation of C uttils such as: cat (program that show the file content)